-Summer has relinquished its sweltering grasp, the foliage is changing from green to shades of red and golden yellow, and cooler temperatures encourage trading out the reprieve of your air conditioned house for the great outdoors.
+The foliage is changing from green to shades of red and golden yellow.
+And cooler temperatures encourage trading out your air-conditioned house for the great outdoors.

-Fall is one of the best seasons for hiking in pretty much every climate around the country.
+Fall is one of the best seasons for hiking in every climate around the country.

-The seasons vary depending on where you live — but typically you can expect cooler temperatures in the mountains and the Northwest and relatively warmer temperatures in the East and South.
+The seasons vary depending on where you live.
+You can expect cooler temperatures in the mountains and the Northwest and warmer temps in the East and South.

 The Northeast experiences similar temperatures as the Northwest, but the weather is a bit more predictable.

 The Northwest and mountainous regions have the most uncertain weather, with storms and rainfall.